 Have a coffee or cocktail hour

-We all have people in our lives that we think about, but don’t have the time to connect with.
-While in isolation and fewer responsibilities, this is a good time to connect with that long lost friend or family member.
-Arrange a time with a one or more people, connecting via Facetime or WhatsApp, and have a conversation while enjoying a cup of joe.
-If you are not a morning person, then arrange something for later in the afternoon and enjoy a cocktail or mocktail together while social distancing online.
 Not sure what to talk about?
-Play a game asking questions of each other, such as what’s your favourite colour, favourite book, or best vacation you ever took (you can find these questions with a simple google search).
+Play a game asking each other questions, such as your favourite colour, favourite book, or best vacation you ever took (you can find these questions with a simple Google search).
 This is a nice way to know the people in your life on a deeper level.
 Keep in mind that reconnecting with family and friends works well when it is scheduled in advance and another time to speak is scheduled at the end of each call.
-Everyone marks it in their calendars and commits.
+Everyone marks it in their calendars and work it around busy schedules.

 Spend quality time with your family in your household